-Japan's economy was the envy of the world before succumbing to one of the longest running economic crises in history.
+Japan's economy was the envy of the world before succumbing to one of the longest-running economic crises in financial history that would come to be known as the Lost Decade.
 In the 1970s, Japan produced the world's second-largest gross national product (GNP) after the United States and, by the late 1980s, ranked first in GNP per capita worldwide.
-But all of that ended in the early 1990s when its economy stalled, plunging the economy into what has been termed the lost decade.
+But all of that ended in the early 1990s when its economy stalled.

 What Caused Japan's Lost Decade?

-Most economic crises immediately follow an economic boom where valuations disconnect from reality.
+Most economic crises follow economic booms when the valuation of companies disconnects from the real value of these companies based on fundamentals.
 For example, the dot-com bust and the Great Recession in the United States immediately followed record U.S. stock market valuations.
+At times like these, it is commonly said that Wall Street has become disconnected from Main Street.

 Similarly, Japan's lost decade was largely caused by speculation during a boom cycle.
 Record-low interest rates fueled stock market and real estate speculation that sent valuations soaring throughout the 1980s.
 Property and public company valuations more than tripled to the point where a three square meter area near the Imperial Palace was sold for $600,000.